Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from the serveStaticMiddleware function's handling of HTML files.
-When a file with '.html' extension is requested, the server bypasses standard security checks and forwards the request to htmlFallbackMiddleware and indexHtmlMiddleware, which don't perform access control checks.
-This affects applications that expose the Vite dev server to the network using --host or server.host config option and use appType: 'spa' (default) or appType: 'mpa'.
-The CVSS v4.0 score is 2.3 (Low), with a vector string of CVSS:4.0/AV:N/AC:L/AT:P/PR:N/UI:P/VC:L/VI:N/VA:N/SC:N/SI:N/SA:N (GitHub Advisory).
+The vulnerability stems from improper access control in the server's middleware chain.
+When handling HTML files, the server bypasses the normal file system restrictions by skipping security checks in the htmlFallbackMiddleware and indexHtmlMiddleware.
+This affects applications that explicitly expose the Vite dev server to the network using --host or server.host config option and use appType: 'spa' (default) or appType: 'mpa'.
+The vulnerability has a CVSS v4.0 Base Score of 2.3 (Low) with vector string CVSS:4.0/AV:N/AC:L/AT:P/PR:N/UI:P/VC:L/VI:N/VA:N/SC:N/SI:N/SA:N (NVD).

-The vulnerability can lead to unauthorized access to HTML files outside the intended directory structure, potentially exposing sensitive information.
-This affects both the development server and the preview server, where HTML files not under the output directory could be served (GitHub Advisory).
+The vulnerability allows unauthorized access to HTML files outside the intended directory structure, potentially exposing sensitive information.
+The preview server is also affected, allowing access to HTML files not under the output directory.
+This could lead to information disclosure if sensitive HTML files are present on the system (GitHub Advisory).

 Source: This report was generated using AI